Thymosin Alpha-1

 - Frequency

-- before and during high-exposure travel
+- Before and during high-exposure travel

 - Duration

-- as-needed, typically 5-10 days
+- As needed, commonly 5-10 days

 - Dose